top of page

 Breeding

-For reasons unknown, most of the whale sharks in these aggregations around the world are male.
-It is hypothesized that the females complete long journeys to give birth but where the fish mate and where they give birth remains a mystery.
+For unknown reasons, most of the whale sharks in these global aggregations are male.
+It is hypothesized that the females complete long journeys to give birth, but where the fish mate and where they give birth remains a mystery.

-29 of the embryos, representing 10% of the original litter and spanning all stages of development and size were studied and it was concluded that they were all fertilized by the same father suggesting that this same male had sired the entire litter.
-This led to cautious conclusions by Jennifer Schmidt, a biologist at the University of Illinois, that female whale sharks mate once, store the sperm, and fertilize their own eggs.
+29 of the embryos, representing 10% of the original litter and spanning all stages of development and size, were studied, and it was concluded that they were all fertilized by the same father suggesting that this same male had sired the entire litter.
+This led to cautious conclusions by Jennifer Schmidt, a biologist at the University of Illinois, that female whale sharks mate once, store the sperm, and fertilize their eggs.

-The females give birth to live young, rather than laying eggs in leathery cases like many shark species.
-By birthing at different times they may avoid giving birth to lots of babies all at once, becoming a buffet for predators.
+Like many shark species, the females give birth to live young rather than laying eggs in leathery cases.
+By birthing at different times, they may avoid giving birth to many babies all at once, becoming a buffet for predators.
 Spreading them out over different locations spreads out that risk.

 Migration